ConiqSuite/.github/profile/README.md

 ## 🟣 Ordly

-**Ordly** is a desktop app by **Qubik Studios**.
+**Ordly** is a browser-based app by **Qubik Studios**.

-It is a flexible list and project organization tool.
+It is a flexible list and project organization tool that runs in the browser.
 It is not limited to inventory lists.
 The goal is to support structured work with projects, tasks, equipment lists, notes, and organized digital records.

+Ordly is designed for browser-based access and can be extended toward realtime collaboration, shared project views, and PWA-style usage where supported.

 **Possible use cases:**